Food Marketing & Entrepreneurship (BSc (Hons))Back

 BSc (Hons) Food Marketing & Entrepreneurship offers a unique combination of business and science, providing graduates with the skills to work in an exciting, fast-paced industry.
-The programme explores the application of business concepts and food science to support business excellence.
+During Years 1-3 you will study various modules across a range of disciplines including Food Business, Marketing, Food Policy, Management, Economics, Microbiology, Accounting, Law, and Nutrition.

 Year 1 Modules (all 5 credits):